 So use any rest interval to stoke your love of music.
 Go forward in the knowledge that an encounter with injury, albeit unfortunate, will educate you to sidestep future setbacks.

-Guidelines to establish healthy music-making habits are incorporated throughout The Musician’s Way.
+Guidelines to establish healthy music-making habits and prevent injuries are incorporated throughout The Musician’s Way.

 © 2019 Gerald Klickstein

 Adapted from p.
 246-249 of The Musician’s Way

 Photo © S. Lavrentev, licensed from Shutterstock.com